The 'flu' vaccine: how it's made and how it works

 Influenza is caused by a virus, which is a tiny infectious germ that hosts itself on another living organism’s cells.
 Influenza viruses are classified into different types and sub-types.
 Influenza A and B are responsible for the majority of illness in humans.

-Influenza A viruses are divided into sub-types and those currently circulating among humans are A(HINI) and A(H3N2).
-Influenza B viruses are divided into two main groups, referred to as B/Yamagata and B/Victoria.
 Different strains dominate each year.
 Some strains may be more severe in certain age groups.
-For example the dominant strain in 2016 was H3N2 and this had a greater impact on older age groups.
+For example the dominant strain in 2017 was H3N2 and this had a greater impact on older age groups.

 Influenza viruses can evolve and mutate allowing new strains to emerge to which people may not be immune.